velvia/filo/README.md

 For help, do `sbt filoScalaJmh/run -h`.

-See this [gist](https://gist.github.com/velvia/213b837c6e02c4982a9a) for how I improved the `ColumnWrapper.apply()` method performance by 50x.
+See this [gist](https://gist.github.com/velvia/213b837c6e02c4982a9a) for how I improved the `FiloVector.apply()` method performance by 50x.

 ## Future directions